-Graduate residents in the Training Church Program can receive practical training and earn a Master of Arts in Youth Ministry through one of our partner seminaries while they work at their church.
-CYMT offers regional campuses in Tennessee and Texas through partnerships with Memphis Theological Seminary and Austin Presbyterian Theological Seminary.
-Training churches are from multiple denominations within a four-hour radius of Memphis, TN and Austin, TX.
+Graduate residents in the Training Only program can receive practical training and earn a Master of Arts in Youth Ministry through our partner seminary while they work at their church.
+CYMT offers regional campuses thorough Austin Presbyterian Theological Seminary – one campus in Austin, TX and an extension campus in Nashville, TN.
+Training churches are from multiple denominations within a four-hour radius of Nashville, TN and Austin, TX.

 Acceptance to the program is competitive, as the cohort spots are limited.
-The training church pays tuition for their youth minister to receive the same benefits of a graduate resident.
+The Training Only church pays tuition for their youth minister to receive the same benefits of a graduate resident.